-Services are held monthly in Maidstone on Shabbat mornings as well as for Jewish festivals followed by a generous kiddush.
+Under normal circumstances, services are held in Monthly in Maidstone on Shabbat mornings as well as for Jewish festivals followed by a generous kiddush.
 Occasional Erev Shabbat services are held in members’ homes on Friday nights followed by a bring and share meal.
 A portable Library with a wide collection of books and CDs is available.
 A monthly Newsletter is circulated to members.

-Mitzvot – lighting the candles, opening the ark, reading and so on – are carried out by members and are arranged in advance, but are allocated at the time of the service.
+Mitzvot – lighting the candles, opening the ark, reading and so on – are carried out by members.
+In most cases Mitzvot are not arranged in advance, but are allocated at the time of the service.

 KLJC is an egalitarian community; men and women may, if they wish, wear a kippah (skull cap) and tallit (prayer shawl), but these are not compulsory.
 Otherwise, there is no dress code.